 35.3.17 Enhanced multi-link single radio operation

+(#4760, 5668, 6882, 5612, 5844, 6551)The enhanced multi-link single radio (EMLSR) operation defined in this subclause allows a non-AP MLD with multiple receive chains to listen on one or more links for an initial Control frame sent by an AP affiliated with an AP MLD in a non-HT (duplicate) PPDU with one spatial stream, followed by frame exchanges of any PPDU type that is supported by a STA affiliated with the non-AP MLD with one or more spatial streams on the link on which the initial Control frame was received.

+(#5844)In EMLSR mode, a non-AP MLD shall follow the rules defined in this subclause.

+(#6776) When a non-AP MLD with dot11EHTEMLSROptionImplemented equal to true (re)associates with an AP MLD, the EMLSR mode is disabled by default.

 (#4759)(#5766)(#6342)A non-AP MLD may operate in the EMLSR mode on a specified set of the enabled links between the non-AP MLD and its associated AP MLD(#2332).
 The specified set of the enabled links in which the EMLSR mode is applied is called EMLSR links.
 The EMLSR links shall be indicated in the EMLSR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame by setting the bit positions of the EMLSR Link Bitmap subfield to 1.
 For the EMLSR mode enabled in a single-radio non-AP MLD, the STA(s) affiliated with the non-AP MLD that operates on the link(s) that corresponds to the bit position(s) of the EMLSR Link Bitmap subfield set to 0 shall be in doze state if a STA affiliated with the non-AP MLD that operates on one of the EMLSR links is in awake state.